arve0/consultant-task-0001/README.md

 Regarding coverage, I tried adding `excludes` to the jacoto-configuration, but that did not work.
 Jackson requires the uncovered methods to deserialize the objects, and therefore not used in tests.
-The coverage can be passed by lowering threshold, or finding out how to make `excludes` work.
+The project builds when the coverage check is temporary disabled.

 I've noted flaws, ideas and thoughts underway, and would gladly discuss them: